dbrauss-fmu/undergraduate_navier_stokes_least_squares/README.md

 # undergraduate_navier_stokes_least_squares

 The two codes of the repository were developed working with undergraduate students at Francis Marion University.
-Each codes will require a CMakeLists.txt file.
-A CMakeLists.txt file can be copied from an installed deal.II tutorial example.
+Each code requires a CMakeLists.txt file, and a CMakeLists.txt file can be copied from a deal.II tutorial example that can be found in a deal.II installation.
 The name of the target in the CMakeLists.txt file will then need to be changed to the filename of the particular code (serial or parallel one).
+See the ReadMe file in Downloads at https://dealii.org/ for more information on installing deal.II.

 ## Serial Code
 * The serial code utilizes the deal.II software library - https://dealii.org/